 Each team is to work without assistance from anyone who is not a member of the team.
 Actions to the contrary constitute a violation of the honor code by the team.
 Although responsibility for typing the papers may be delegated to one or two team members, the team should take care to involve all team members in the assignments and to balance the total workload among team members.
-Unless evidence is provided (using the Peer Evaluation provided in coursepack) to the contrary, I will assume that all team members contributed appropriately to the assignment and team members will receive a common grade.
+Unless evidence is provided (using the Peer Evaluation in coursepack) to the contrary, I will assume that all team members contributed appropriately to the assignment and team members will receive a common grade.
 The Peer Evaluation is due on the last day of class; however, please complete the appropriate sections after each team assignment to ensure timely recall of events.
-If I determine that it is warranted, penalities for shirking team responsibilities may range from no credit to a significant reduction in the individual's grade from that awarded to other team members.
+If I determine that it is warranted, the penality for shirking team responsibilities may range from no credit to a significant reduction in the team project grade as compared to the grade awarded to other team members.